Computer science MSc curriculum structure

 • Write programs over structured datatypes in a typed higher-order functional programming language

-• Formally reason about and proof properties of functional programs using the formalism of the typed lambda calculus
+• Formally reason about and prove properties of functional programs using the formalism of the typed lambda-calculus

 Artificial intelligence (10 credits)